Film: Courage Under Fire

 - He-Man Woman Hater: Monfriez has elements of this.

-- Honor Before Reason: Serling wants the committee that's investigating the incident where he accidentally fired on another of his tanks to give a real evaluation rather than just sweep it under the table.
+- Honor Before Reason: Serling wants the committee that's investigating the incident where he accidentally fired on one of his own tanks to give a real evaluation rather than just sweep it under the tablenote .
 He's also determined to investigate Walden's case thoroughly and honestly, rather than just creating a good PR story, even after his CO removes him from the assignment.

 - Kill It with Fire: Walden's improvised fuel tank firebomb and the A-10's napalm run.

 - No One Gets Left Behind: Subverted; Monfriez, a drill sergeant, yells at a trainee about leaving a comrade who was tangled in barbed wire behind.
 We later learn, however, that he'd done just that to his wounded commanding officer after she'd threatened to court martial him.

 - Oh Crap!: Serling in the opening battle. **"Cease fire!
 Cease fire!
 You just lit up a friendly!"

 "It doesn't matter if I'm on this inquiry or not, it doesn't matter if I'm in this Army or not!
 I'm gonna find out the truth, I guarantee!"

 - Monfriez, after dismissing Serling and finds himself nose to nose with the pissed off Colonel.